Why Sugar Is Your Children’s Enemy #1

 How sugar makes us fatter and affects our health

-To understand the deleterious effect we have to consider three types of carbohydrates:
+To understand the deleterious effect of sugars we have to consider three types of carbohydrates:

 Glucose is the only carbohydrate the body cells can use for their energy needs.